 Remember that your budget is your plan for how you are going to make your expenses less than your income.
 So, after taking a first stab at creating your budget, look at the Monthly Budget Summary table.
 If your Total Expenses are greater than your Total Income, the Net will be negative.
 In accounting, a negative value is usually represented as a red number in parantheses.
 In these budget spreadsheets, red is not good.

 Net equals Income - Expenses.

 The final step to making a budget is to make adjustments so that your Net is "in the black", meaning that your expenses are less than your income.
 Once you have done that, you have developed a plan for living within your means.
-Congrats.
-Now you just need to stick to your plan.
+Congratulations - now you just need to stick to your plan (easier said than done).

 Sticking to Your Budget

 In "How to Make a Budget", I haven't talked about how to save for large expenses or how to follow your budget on a month-to-month basis.
 In the follow-up article, "How to Budget", budgeting professional Jesse Mecham of YouNeedABudget.com provides 5 excellent tips that will help you stick to your plan and even modify it when you need to.